 After surgeries such as Liposuction, Abdominalplasty, and Breast Augmentation you often experience swelling, bruising, and soreness.
 Swelling and soreness can last anywhere from 4 weeks to one year.
 The first 1-2 weeks is when proper Lymph Movement is the most vital to quick healing.
 Quick healing during this time will reflect the effectiveness of the surgery areas.

+Your Certified Lymphatic Therapist uses a combination of Manual Lymph Drainage, advanced specialty device, making surgical drains less necessary by moving that fluid back into your bloodstream.
+This is a completely painless therapy.
 Every person is different and has unique needs.
 The more information you provide about your condition after surgery, the better your potential outcomes will be.

 Commonly Asked Questions